15933 Central Ave,

 Above distances are for the Links course.
 Located 1.5 km to the northeast with its own clubhouse is the 18-hole Cabot Cliffs course (par-72; 6764 from back tees) and the 10-hole The Nest course (par-30).

 o.5 km NE of Inverness / 154 km W of Sydney.

-Opened in 2012 to rave reviews, Cabot Links is a big dimension rolling layout that delivers a thrilling golf experience.
+Opened in 2012 to rave reviews, Cabot Links is a big dimension rolling layout, with sea views matching the splendour of the golf.
 As one of the world's great "new" links layouts, it joins an illustrious peer group that includes the likes of Bandon Dunes in Oregon, Barnbougle Dunes in Tasmania and Castle Stuart in Scotland.
 Cabot even has its own "Ailsa Craig" rock, à la Turnberry in Scotland.
 Here the offshore skerry, which doubles as a bird sanctuary, is known as Margaree Island.

 A wonderfully rolling, rustic front-nine, unashamedly sets the tone for this "through the dunes" links golf outing.
 The undulating generous width fairways lead to roller-coaster greens, including one or two double-greens.
 The par-3 7th is the only one-shot hole on the front-nine; if played into the wind it's going to feel more like a short par-4 than a long par-3.
 The front-nine at Cabot Links establishes its full-blooded links credentials.
 Like Ballybunion in Ireland, the back-nine lifts this golf course to something very special.